nathanbumpus/Trinity-2.8.4-Marconi/dataqc.md

 <p>This script along with most of the others that follow it takes advantage of #PBS_O_WORKDIR variable which takes the value of the directory from which the script is called.</p>

 <p>When the script finishes, sftp the html files in the fastqc_reports directory to your hard drive.
 Once these files have been reviewed create another directory in the project directory.
 Call it something like trimmed_reads.
-We are now ready to trim the raw RNA seq reads of contamination such as adaptors to obtain high quality data from which to build an assembly.</p>
+We are now ready to trim the raw RNA seq reads of contamination such as adaptors to obtain high quality data from which to build an assembly. <a href="#top">back to top </a><a href="#contents">table of contents</a></p>

-<h2 align="center">Running Trimmomatic on Marconi</h2>
+<h2 align="center">Running Trimmomatic on Marconi<a id="trim"></a></h2>

-</p>To run Trimmomatic on Marconi use the following script for each set of the raw RNA seq reads</p>
+<p>To run Trimmomatic on Marconi use the following script for each set of the raw RNA seq reads</p>

 ```
 #!/bin/bash -l